Most organizations don't have a skills problem. They have a system problem.

 Typical starting points include:

 We don't deliver frameworks to admire.
-We build operating infrastructure — and work with your teams to activate it in practice.
+We build operating infrastructure your leaders, managers, and teams can actually use.

 Shared definitions of capability that replace vague job descriptions and inconsistent hiring criteria.